 Quick Service Guide 505

 When designing a BRM mailpiece or label, mailers must consult with their local Post Office.
 The piece must conform to a specific format to qualify as BRM, including a unique ZIP+4 Code, or equivalent Intelligent Mail or POSTNET barcodes assigned by the USPS.
 Proofs for regular BRM should be approved by the USPS before printing.
-Proofs for Qualified Business Reply Mail (QBRM) must be approved by the USPS.
+Proofs for Qualified Business Reply Mail (QBRM) must be approved by the USPS and must bear an Intelligent Mail barcode (IMb).
 On page two is a layout example for a BRM envelope.
 For reusable envelopes using BRM with two-way indicia, see 601.6.6.4 for requirements.

 BRM pieces distributed in automation mailings are required to meet automation compatibility standards.
 BRM templates are available on the Postal Explorer Web site at pe.usps.com by selecting “Mailpiece Design” in the left frame.

 Basic BRM—Annual permit fee applies.

 Per piece charge in addition to the First-Class Mail or Priority Mail postage.
 Paid through an advance deposit account or by cash/check on delivery.